lsst/LDM-135/index.rst

 lessons learned have been documented at https://dev.lsstcorp.org/trac/wiki/mysqlLargeTables.
 Issues we uncovered with MySQL (myisamchk) had been reported to the MySQL developers, and were fixed immediately fixed.

+In addition, some of the more complex queries, in particular these with spatial constraints had to be optimized.\ [#]_ The query optimizations have been documented at https://dev.lsstcorp.org/trac/wiki/db/MySQL/Optimizations.

 .. [#] It is worth noting that in real production we do not anticipate to manage billion+ rows in a *single physical table* - the Qserv system that we are developing will split every large table into smaller, manageable pieces.

-In addition, some of the more complex queries, in particular these with spatial constraints had to be optimized\ :sup:`8`.
-The query optimizations have been documented at https://dev.lsstcorp.org/trac/wiki/db/MySQL/Optimizations.

 .. [#] Some of these optimizations will not be required when we use Qserv, as Qserv will apply them internally.

 .. _risk-analysis: